Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 Although, the decision will still depend on your personal preferences.

-Both scopes vortex venom and vortex pass with flying colors when the thing comes to their durability.
+Both Red dots vortex venom and vortex pass with flying colors when the thing comes to their durability.

 There is only a little, barely noticeable difference that makes the Viper better.